contributte/czech-post/.docs/README.md

 Among others `Dispatch` has `getId()` and `getTrackingNumber()` methods, which should be used for calling `getConsignmentsOverview` and `getConsignmentLabel` methods.

+### Errors

+In case of invalid request the `RequestException` is being thrown.
+When there is some problem with getting response or unexpected response data format, the `ResponseException` is thrown.

 ### Rootquestor

 This is high-level way how to manage API.